Spider silk startup Bolt Threads closes on $123 million in Series D funding

 Apple Developer Program fee waivers are now available for nonprofits, schools and government

 Bolt Threads, the startup making spider silk from microbugs, has raised a giant $123 million Series D round of funding.
-As we reported in November, an SEC filing showed the company had raised $106 million from Foundation Capital and Formation 8.
+As we reported in November, an SEC filing showed the company had raised $106 million from Formation 8.

-Bolt now tells TechCrunch it has added to that amount, bringing up its total to $147 million raised so far.
+Bolt now tells TechCrunch it has added to that amount for this round, bringing up its total to $213 million raised so far.

-The funding was led by Baillie Gifford, with additional participation from the aforementioned Foundation Capital and Formation 8 as well as Fidelity Management, Research Company and Temasek.
-Allen & Company LLC both advised on the transaction and participated in the round.
+The funding was led by Baillie Gifford, with additional participation from the aforementioned Formation 8, as well as Founders Fund, Fidelity Management, Research Company and Temasek.
+Allen & Company LLC advised on the transaction and participated in the round.

+Note: though listed on Crunchbase as a participant and partner Steve Vassallo was listed on the SEC filing, Foundation Capital did not participate in this round.

-Bolt Threads has made great strides since it launched in 2009 with an ambitious endeavor to make spider silk, a material stronger than teflon but softer than a cloud, and more abundant.
+Bolt Threads has made great strides since it launched in 2009 with an ambitious endeavor to make spider silk, a material stronger than Teflon but softer than a cloud — and more abundant.

 Many have tried to do something similar in the past without success — but Bolt Threads has spun the impossible into gold with the debut of its first item of clothing, a $314 necktie, in early 2017.